 Town and countryside merge in Wendover, where most walks begin right at the station, just a stone's throw from picturesque cottages in the High Street.
 There's plenty here to fill some gentle mooching time, from antiques to the leading aviation art gallery, Aces High.
 An excellent local produce market appears on the third Saturday of every month.
-Don't leave town without sampling Wendover's choice of refreshments – perhaps enjoying coffee, wine or a deli platter while shopping at No 2 Pound Street or a hot chocolate at Rumsey's Chocolaterie.
+Don't leave town without sampling Wendover's choice of refreshments – perhaps enjoying coffee, wine or a deli platter while shopping at No 2 Pound Street, a hot chocolate at Rumsey's Chocolaterie or afternoon tea at Lady Grey (20 varieties from around the world!).
 Just the thing after a brisk winter walk.

 In the countryside

 Views of the Vale Walks – These two walks start from the centre of Wendover and take you to the top of the Chiltern Hills, through ancient beech woods, carpets of bluebells and wild flowers.
 The 3½-mile circular Coombe Hill Walk involves a long steady climb up to the top of Coombe Hill with its monument to the men of Buckinghamshire who fell in the Boer War.
 From here there are fantastic views out across the Vale of Aylesbury and also down across Chequers.
 The 7-mile circular Walk to Wendover Woods and back follows part of The Ridgeway National Trail, which passes right along Wendover High Street.